Uche05/mathsisitDjBlog/TESTING.md

 ## 1.1 Model Tests

+Automated tests were written to verify core model behaviour:

-* Post model creates correctly
+* Post model instances create correctly
-* Timestamps function
-* Author relationship validated
+* Author–Post relationship is enforced

-PASSED
+* Slug fields are auto-generated from titles
+* Slugs remain unique when duplicate titles are used
+* Timestamp fields populate correctly

+All model tests passed successfully.

 ## 1.2 View Tests

+The following view behaviours were tested using Django’s test client:

-* Homepage loads with 200 status
+* Homepage loads successfully with HTTP 200
-* Blog detail view loads
+* Blog list page loads successfully
+* Published blog detail pages return HTTP 200
+* Draft blog posts return HTTP 404 for anonymous users
-* Dashboard requires login
+* Dashboard requires user authentication
-* Create/Edit/Delete views require authentication
+* Create, Edit, and Delete views require authentication
-* Unauthorized attempts redirect appropriately

-ENCOUNTERED ERROR DUE TO TESTING SCRIPT:
-Change proposed:
+* Non-authors cannot edit or delete posts they do not own

+During testing, an initial failure occurred when attempting to access a draft post as an anonymous user.
+This resulted in a 404 response, which was confirmed to be correct behaviour based on the application’s access rules.

+The test was updated to explicitly check:
+- Published posts return HTTP 200
+- Draft posts return HTTP 404 for unauthenticated users

+After this correction, all view tests passed successfully.

 ## 1.3 Form Tests

+Form validation was tested to ensure data integrity:

-* Title required
+* Title field is required
-* Content required
+* Content field is required
+* Content length validation is enforced
-* Invalid submissions rerender with errors
+* Invalid submissions do not create database records

-PASSED
+* Validation errors are returned to the user correctly

+All form tests passed successfully.

 ## 1.4 Authentication Tests

+Authentication workflows were tested to confirm secure access:

-* Valid login → redirects to dashboard
+* Valid login redirects the user correctly
-* Invalid login → displays error message
+* Invalid login attempts display error feedback
-* Logout clears session
+* Logout clears the authenticated session

-PASSED
+* Protected routes redirect unauthenticated users

+All authentication tests passed successfully.

+### Test Execution

+All automated tests were executed using Django’s test runner:

+python manage.py test

+A separate test database was created and destroyed automatically for each run, ensuring isolation and repeatability of test results.

 # 2. JavaScript Tests